Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - If you want shield recovers/respawns 1 HP per time, currently you need to set tag value to any number between 1 and 2, like `1.1`.
 - `SelfHealing.Rate` and `Respawn.Rate` respect the following settings: 0.0 instantly recovers the shield, other values determine the frequency of shield recovers/respawns in ingame minutes.
 - `IdleAnim`, if set, will be played while the shield is intact.
 This animation is automatically set to loop indefinitely.
+  - `Bouncer=yes` animations are not supported at the moment.
 - `IdleAnim.OfflineAction` indicates what happens to the animation when the shield is in a low power state.
 - `IdleAnim.TemporalAction` indicates what happens to the animation when the shield is attacked by temporal weapons.
 - `BreakAnim`, if set, will be played when the shield has been broken.